Configuration of heating and water meters (MBus)

 1. Reading a meter with its secondary address

-The secondary address corresponds to the serial number reversed in pairs followed by 8 consecutive "F" characters.
+The secondary address corresponds to the reversed serial number in pairs followed by 8 consecutive "F" characters.

-On the heating meter below, the serial number is 94158192 which gives the secondary address 92811594FFFFFFFF.
+For the heating meter below, the serial number is 94158192, which corresponds to the secondary address 92811594FFFFFFFF

 Telegram analysis and register retrieval